JuneJLim/Tutorial-text-mining-with-python/README.md

 2. Download files for tutorial

-Please download all the file you see above except for README.md in a folder on your computer.
+Please download all the files you see [above](https://github.com/JuneJLim/UPenn-tutorial-text-mining-with-python) except for README.md in a folder on your computer.

 3. Open a Jupyter Notebook